gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Notes:
 - "[metadata-only datasets](https://www.gbif.org/dataset/search?type=METADATA)" (poll option a) describe datasets (as opposed to physical collections) in GBIF.org, typically without adding any occurrence records - hence the name.
 Reasons vary why a dataset may be registered with just a description,  at least initially.
 Regardless, as datasets and physical collections do not necessarily match each other in scope, such dataset registrations will never be automatically translated into collection entries in GRSciColl
-> ###### In addition, independent from the above: unless you already have been authorized by the institution in question, you would not be able to register a dataset to GBIF.org under their name anyway
+> ###### In addition, independent from the above: unless you already have been authorized by the institution in question, you would not be able to register a dataset to GBIF.org under their name

 - the other three poll options all apply, though to varying degree:
 	- **editing rights** (option b): we do not grant these to everybody, but if you are an institution contact, or for example a node manager, that is indeed an option.
-Requesting editing rights makes best sense if you have many and frequent changes to make, or if you would like to take general curational responsibility within a certain domain of GRSciColl (e.g. institution, country).
+Requesting editing rights makes best sense if you have many and frequent changes to make, or if you would like to take general curational responsibility within a certain domain of GRSciColl (e.g. for an institution or country).
 Before you can get going, we will need to give you an introduction.
 Check with us via [scientific-collections@gbif.org](mailto:scientific-collections@gbif.org) if this has your interest
 	- **user interface** (option c): yes!
 That is an option for any user now, and we would recommend this as the preferred way to log change requests or additions for more casual users.
 Your suggestion will not be immediately visible, as it will go through a moderation process to ensure proper procedures and discourage spam - but we will keep you updated. **ToDo: check this is true!** Check out the green "[Suggest a Change](https://www.gbif.org/grscicoll/institution/c2bfdeef-9c03-435e-8465-c483dadd6995)" button on Institution, Collection and Contact pages within [GRSciColl](https://www.gbif.org/grscicoll)!
 	To suggest a new collection under an institution, start from any existing collection, "Suggest a Change", and then use the "More" button on the registry "Collection details" page to "Create new collection"
 	- GitHub issue (option d): well, yes.... technically, you could.
 The same applies to sending an email.
 We would rather you didn't though.
 There are easier and more integrated ways to send your feedback through the user interface option, above.